Capital Credits - Part of the Cooperatative Difference

 Can you apply my Capital Credits to my bill?

 No. Your Capital Credit account is a separate account and is not interchangeable with your normal consumer account.
 Retirements from Capital Credits must be done fairly and equitably for all members of the Cooperative.
-You may choose to endorse a retirement check to be applied to your account.

 Is there interest on my Capital Credits?